Implementing Search page

 Once fallback is enabled, if the search request fails to retrieve data, the search functionality will be temporarily disabled for 10 minutes, and the original content Nosto has overridden will be restored.

-If the behaviour described above is undesirable, the configuration supports an alternative option.
-Fallback mode can be set to fallback: 'legacy', in which case the user will see a page reload if the search request fails.
+If the behavior described above is undesirable, the configuration supports an alternative option.
+Fallback mode can be set to `fallback: 'legacy'`, in which case the user will see a page reload if the search request fails.
 After that, Nosto will not attempt to override the original search results or category pages for 10 minutes.

-This behaviour has been the default fallback behaviour before August 20, 2024.
+This behavior has been the default fallback behavior before August 20, 2024.

 import { init } from '@nosto/preact'